PixelStoriesEngine/pixel-stories-docs/src/content/docs/features/map-editor.md

 Map objects have depth sorting automatically handled, so the player properly goes in front and behind objects accordingly.

-In the example below, you can see the ghost player can be both behind and infront of the tree.
+The example below shows the ghost character can be both behind and infront of the tree.

 <div style="display:flex; gap:4px; width:100%; align-items:end; overflow:hidden;">